chinmayarvind23/disagreement-aware-RAG/README.md

 ### 5) Reproduce the metrics plot

 `# from app/
-poetry run python -m scripts.evals
+`poetry run python -m scripts.evals'

-`writes data/coverage_curve.tsv and data/test_preds.npz
+Writes data/coverage_curve.tsv and data/test_preds.npz
-refresh the UI to see the curve & AUC`
+Refresh the UI to see the curve & AUC

 * * * * *